3 Perfect Days - Day 2

 A few minutes from Ibirapuera, you will be in one of the busiest districts in town, the Jardins.
 The neighborhood is very complete and offers tons of options for shop, savor, arts and business.
 Start visiting the famous MASP (Museum of Arts of São Paulo) and delight yourself with its modern and contemporary collection of arts.
 For lunch, stop by at D.O.M. with an intriguing menu signed by Chef Alex Atala, the only 2-star Michelin Guide in Brazil.
 Have after lunch a unique shopping experience at the Fifth Avenue of São Paulo, Oscar Freire Street.
 The best Brazilian stylists are here and you can renovate your wardrobe with high-class pieces.

 After this full immersion of São Paulo’s culture, peace and calm are a must.
-Deliver yourself to our treatments at Spa Sisley to revitalize your body and recover your spirit.
+Deliver yourself to our treatments at Flora Spa to revitalize your body and recover your spirit.
 After that you will be ready to what is coming.

 São Paulo State Symphonic Orchestra